-A tree which in the wild can attain 10–20 m height and exceptionally can have a DBH of up to 1.5 m, but within harsh environments in the wild it can also be found as a low, spreading shrub.
-In tree form the habit is typically as a dense column, the main branches being upswept to a near-parallel with the trunk.
-The bark of young growth is flaky, later forming longitudinal ribs separated by shallow fissures which when freshly exposed are a rich red-brown, gradually bleaching to a pale pink-grey.
-Branchlets are initially yellow-green, then green then pale brown before maturing red-brown.
-The foliage is of scale-like leaves 2–3(–6) mm × 1(–3) mm, incurved, triangular, regularly arranged in two decussate pairs, shiny mid-dark green with scattered stomata on the adaxial side, keeled abaxially.
-Pollen cones at maturity are 5–10 mm × 2–2.5 mm, solitary, terminal, yellow-green when young, maturing yellow-brown.
-Seed cones at maturity are 8–12 mm × 4–6 mm, yellow-green maturing brown, valvate-ovoid with two pairs of opposite scales, terminal, solitary.
-Typically 3–4 seeds per cone, each with 2 wings of unequal size (Debreczy & Rácz 2011, Premoli, Souto & Gardner 2013).
+A tree which in the wild can attain 10–20 m height and exceptionally can have a dbh of up to 1.5 m, but within harsh environments in the wild it can also be found as a low, spreading shrub.
+In tree form the habit is typically a dense column, the main branches being upswept to a near-parallel with the trunk.
+Bark of young growth is flaky, later forming longitudinal ribs separated by shallow fissures which when freshly exposed are a rich red-brown, gradually bleaching to a pale pink-grey.
+Branchlets initially yellow-green, then green then pale brown before maturing red-brown.
+Foliage is of scale-like leaves 2–3(–6) × 1(–3) mm, incurved, triangular, regularly arranged in two decussate pairs, shiny mid-dark green with scattered stomata on the adaxial side, keeled abaxially.
+Pollen cones 5–10 × 2–2.5 mm at maturity, solitary, terminal, yellow-green when young, maturing yellow-brown.
+Seed cones 8–12 × 4–6 mm at maturity, yellow-green maturing brown, valvate-ovoid with two pairs of opposite scales, terminal, solitary.
+Typically 3–4 seeds per cone, each with 2 wings of unequal size.
+(Debreczy & Rácz 2011; Premoli, Souto & Gardner 2013).

 Distribution Argentina Chubut, Neuquén, Rio Negro, Santa Cruz Provinces Chile Region X (Province Valdivia) to Region XII (Province Magallanes)